-Roast all the ingredients until they turn golden brown and start releasing their aroma.
-Roast it separately in order to avoid getting them burnt.
+Roast all the ingredients separately until they turn golden brown and start releasing their aroma.
+Roasting separately prevents from getting them burnt.

-Once they cool down, grind it in a spice grinder / mixer.
+Once they cool down, grind it in a spice grinder / mixer into a smooth powder.

 Shelf life for Rasam powder: Store them in an air tight container.
 They stay good for months.